Scotland County EMS is a paramedic level ALS provider, located in a

 South Carolina state line.

-The County-operated service utilizes a single-tier ALS system augmented by first responders.
+The County-operated service utilizes a single-tier ALS system augmented by volunteer first responders.
 A fleet of 6 ambulances and 2 quick-response vehicles are operated on a rotating schedule from one base located in the City of Laurinburg.
-Two ALS units and one ALS QRV are operated on a 24/7 basis to respond to the approximate 5,600 EMS responses per year.
+Three ALS Paramedic units and one ALS QRV are operated on a 24/7 basis to respond to the approximate 6000 EMS responses per year.

 Staffing & Hours

-Medics are County employees, receive County government benefits, and work an average 56 hour work week; 24-hour on and 48-hour off [24/48] schedule with the weekends being 24-hour on and 24-hour off [24/24] schedule, with every 3rd week-end allowing for a 4 day-off weekend.
+Medics are Scotland County employees, receive county government benefits, and work an average 56 hour work week; 24-hour on and 48-hour off [24/48] schedule with the weekends being 24-hour on and 24-hour off [24/24] schedule, with every 3rd week-end allowing for a 4 day-off weekend.